 To get you started finding a system that works for you, I’ve outlined some of the ways current members are using the membership.
 But before I share this, I want to remind you that this is NOT a program or something you need to ‘do’ each day.
 It’s a membership that provides you with tools to create systems that can reduce your cognitive load and help to simplify the path to creating a healthy, sustainable lifestyle…one that suits your unique family and lifestyle!

-It will take a little effort in this initial setting up phase and perhaps some adjusting and fine tuning along the way, but like all systems, once established they save you time, money and reduce a whole lot of decision fatigue.
+Finding a system that works for you may take a little effort in this initial ‘setting up’ phase and perhaps some adjusting and fine tuning along the way.
+But like all systems, once established they save you time, money and reduce a whole lot of decision fatigue.

 There is no ‘right’ way of doing things or timeline you need to work to; and you don’t need to be using all aspects of the membership for it to be a valuable resource.
 I liken The Well Nourished Family to a gym membership – I joined a gym with a friend a few years ago and whilst I loved going to a couple of classes a week and using a few pieces of gym equipment occasionally, my friend went to daily classes and used most of the equipment regularly.
 We both developed a routine that suited our needs and we derived value in our own time and way!